1andre-santos1/Simple-Living-Creatures-Web-Simulation/README.md

 ### This simple web application tries to emulate a simple ecossystem where creatures with a simple "intelligence", can "live".

+### Creature Type:
+#### The creatures can be Male (Blue Squares), Female (Pink Squares) or a Predator(Grey Squares) with little differences between them.

+   * *Males in general have more speed than Females*;

+   * *Females in general have more health*;

+   * *A Female creature, when on field of view of a Male, can get pregnant.
+While in this state, the female can't get pregnant again.
+When the time to give birth comes, the female have equal probability of having a Male or a Female child*;

+   * *Predators can only be spawned by the user, they don't eat the creature's food, they eat the creatures as well as the other predators who have less health*;

+   * *The Predators have more speed than all the other creatures but have less health*;

 ### Creature Stats:

    * :zap: **Speed**: